soooochan/soooochan/README.md

 ### :raised_hands:I'm a developer who tries to make a positive impact on the people around me
 ----

-:camel: Hi there!
+:star: Hi there!
 I'm a developer who tries to do my best in given tasks and tries to live hard.

 <pre>
 <code>